neo4j/neo4j-java-driver/ISSUE_TEMPLATE.md

 - Neo4j version: Community/Enterprise X.Y.Z
 - Neo4j Mode: Single instance/HA cluster with X members/Casual cluster with X core Y read-replica
-- Driver version: X lanaguage driver X.Y.Z (If you use some other library that wraps around this driver, you might want to raise an issue there first)
+- Driver version: X language driver X.Y.Z (If you use some other library that wraps around this driver, you might want to raise an issue there first)
 - Operating system: (for example Windows 10/Ubuntu 16.10 on AWS)
 - **Steps to reproduce**
 - Expected behavior